zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	ip route add 10.200.89.31/32 dev ligolo & ip route add 10.200.89.32/32 dev ligolo & ip route add 10.200.89.100/32 dev ligolo

-With the <b>svcscanning</b> credentials I can connect through RDP to host .31 and .32, but not to the .100.
+With the <b>svcscanning</b> user I can connect through RDP to host .31 and .32, but not to the .100.
-Using Remmina I connected to the host .31 using svcScanning user.
-I looked for the hostname: <b>server1</b>.
+Using Remmina I connected to the host .31, I looked for the hostname: <b>server1</b>.
 Exploring user privileges I found that the user is member of the local administrators, being part of the domain group Services

 	net localgroup Administrators